Cappella Mediteranea

 Bintou Dembélé

-Of the Voice of Souls – les indes galantes is an artistic experiment fusing Jean-Philippe Rameau’s baroque opera with the raw energy of hip-hop and krump, directed and choreographed by Bintou Dembélé.
+De la voix des âmes – Les Indes Galantes is an artistic experiment fusing Jean-Philippe Rameau’s baroque opera with the raw energy of hip-hop and krump, directed and choreographed by Bintou Dembélé.

 Born of the encounter between Bintou Dembelé and Leonardo García-Alarcón during the 2019 production of Les Indes Galantes at the Opéra Bastille, and inspired by the conductor’s innovative musical vision, this choreographed concert transcends the boundaries between musical genres and forms of bodily expression.

 By exploring the roots of Western music through contemporary popular cultures, this creation reveals the universal pulse uniting music and dance.
-Rameau’s music is carried by Leonardo García Alarcón’s two ensembles, Cappella Mediterranea and the Chœur de chambre de Namur, as well as a first-rate cast of soloists, while hip-hop and krump dancers from the Rualité structure passionately embody the complex emotions and irregular rhythms of the human soul.
+Rameau’s music is carried by Leonardo García Alarcón’s two ensembles, Cappella Mediterranea and the Chœur de Chambre de Namur, as well as a first-rate cast of soloists, while hip-hop and krump dancers from the Rualité structure passionately embody the complex emotions and irregular rhythms of the human soul.

-Of the Voice of Souls – les indes galantes invites the audience to plunge into a whirlwind of emotions, movement and sound, for an unforgettable and deeply moving artistic experience.
+De la voix des âmes – Les Indes Galantes invites the audience to plunge into a whirlwind of emotions, movement and sound, for an unforgettable and deeply moving artistic experience.

 Program